davxdan/MSDS_6306_DoingDataScience_Case-Study_01/MSDS_6306_DoingDataScience_Case_Study_01.md

 ## Introduction

-The purpose of this documentaton is to provide analysis answers to questions asked by you (the client) related to several different Beers and the Breweries that produce them.
+The purpose of this documentaton is to provide a detailed breakdown related to several different Beers and the Breweries that produce them.
+The Beers dataset contains a list of 2410 US craft beers and the Breweries dataset contains 558 US breweries.
+The datasets descriptions are as follows:

 The Environment Information section describes the  software environment and repository location of the data files and code.
 You should refer to this information should you desire to reproduce this analysis.